Understanding Methamphetamine Abuse and Addiction

 Methamphetamine triggers your brain to release large amounts of the chemical dopamine.
 This causes feelings of extreme well being.
 It may also damage the cells that produce dopamine.
 This can make it harder to feel pleasure over time.
 Using methamphetamine may also lead to these problems:

 Addiction.
 This means you develop a strong physical and psychological dependence on the drug.
 And you may not be able to stop taking it on your own.
-A potent form of methamphetamine known as “ice” is even more addictive.
+A potent form of methamphetamine known as “ice” or "crystal meth" is even more addictive.

 Overdose.
 You may need more and more methamphetamine to feel good.
-But taking too much can lead to coma or death.
+But taking too much can lead to seizures or death.

 Exposure to HIV.
 Using shared needles to inject methamphetamine can spread the virus that causes AIDS.